gohugoio/hugo/content/content-management/urls.md

 Only the content under `post/` will have the new URL structure.
 For example, the file `content/post/sample-entry.md` with `date: 2017-02-27T19:20:00-05:00` in its front matter will render to `public/2017/02/sample-entry/index.html` at build time and therefore be reachable at `https://example.com/2013/11/sample-entry/`.

+You can also configure permalinks of taxonomies with the same syntax, by using the plural form of the taxonomy instead of the section.
+You will probably only want to use the configuration values `:slug` or `:title`.

 ### Permalink Configuration Values

 The following is a list of values that can be used in a `permalink` definition in your site `config` file.
 All references to time are dependent on the content's date.